 To promote campus safety, comply with federal law, and protect people and property from future crime, crimes should be reported the EWU Police Department.
-Per EWU Policy 603-01 (Campus Safety, Security & Crime Prevention), all employees, except licensed professional mental health counselors, are mandated to report any crime that they have knowledge of that occur on campus or University leased facilities, to the police or a university campus security authority (CSA).
-In
+Per EWU Policy 603-01 (Campus Safety, Security & Crime Prevention), all employees, except licensed professional mental health counselors, are mandated to report any crime that they have knowledge of that occur on campus, in our Clery geography or University leased facilities, to the police or a university campus security authority (CSA).
+In addition to notifying EWUPD, all employees, except licensed mental health counselors who become aware of an incident or complaint of sexual harassment or sexual misconduct involving a student must report it to the Title IX Coordinator within 24 hours of becoming aware of the matter.